 Since Langkawi hosts several international events such as Ironman Langkawi, Le Tour de Langkawi, LIMA and ISAF.
-There are plenty of options, and the hotels are used to handle special requests such as a place to storage your bike or help you to find a van to transport your luggage + sports equipment.
+There are plenty of options, and the hotels are used to handle special requests such as a place to store your bike or help you to find a van to transport your luggage + sports equipment.

 I usually don’t like to stay in the official hotel.
 Yes, can be handy for some events but usually is too busy and too noisy.
 For Langkawi Ironman 2015 my choice is Berjaya Langkawi Resort.
 It is located less than 10 minutes from the start area.
-On our first visit to Langkawi we stayed in Berjaya and loved.
-The Chalet in the jungle are gorgeous.
-Five stars quality in the middle of the rain forest.
+On our first visit to Langkawi, we stayed in Berjaya and loved.
+The Chalet in the jungle is gorgeous.
+Five stars quality in the middle of the rainforest.
 If you want to splurge go for the Water Chalet.
 Literally on the sea!

 Accommodation in Langkawi ranges from hostels, guesthouses to luxury resorts.
 Options for all tastes and pockets.
 Recommend you to check your accommodation on Agoda.com & Booking.com.
-Also don’t forget to have a look on Airbnb, some locals are renting their house or a room.
+Also, don’t forget to have a look at Airbnb, some locals are renting their house or a room.

 What to do in Langkawi

 Update: Check how was my race in Langkawi!

 Have you done an Ironman?
 Have you thought about race the Ironman Langkawi?

 Ps.
 I was invited by LADA to race the Ironman Langkawi.
 Doesn’t matter who pays the bill you always get my honest opinion.